Bridgetown, Barbados – January 1, 2013

 Before we went to bed, Leslie and I sat on the lido deck at the stern.
-Since we were well away from port there were no city lights to interfere with stargazing.
+Since we were well away from the port, there were no city lights to interfere with stargazing.
 We both immediately picked out Orion’s Belt.

 I found myself wondering what it must have been like some 500 years ago to sail on these same seas.
 It would have been much darker as there were probably just a few lanterns.
-It would surely have been much more quiet.
-Just the wind in the sails and the hull cutting through the sea.
-And probably most disturbing would have been the navigation devices.
-I feel much more “sure-footed” with all of the modern navigation devices.
+It would surely have been much quieter — only the wind in the sails and the hull cutting through the sea.
+And perhaps most disturbing would have been the navigation devices.
+I feel much more “sure-footed” with all of the modern navigation aids.

 First stop, St. Lucia tomorrow!!